-Get to know Verbena Kitchen’s head chef and see what he’s cooking up at home and in his new restaurant slated to open in North Park this summer
+Get to know Verbena Kitchen’s head chef and see what he’s cooking up at home and in his new restaurant now open in North Park

 I’m Chef Ronnie Schwandt and I am thrilled to be at the helm of Verbena Kitchen, opening this summer in the heart of North Park.
 I am a native San Diegan and currently live in South Park with my wife, Laura and our daughter.
 I attended The San Diego Culinary Institute and began my training at the Fairmont Grand Del Mar, then started my culinary career in Coronado where I began as a sous chef at Leroy’s Kitchen and Lounge.
 I spent a decade with Blue Bridge Hospitality Group, where I became the executive chef of both Maretalia Restaurant and Leroy’s, and most recently I worked with the Trust Restaurant Group.
 I was inspired to keep pushing the needle in San Diego’s food scene because I have had amazing mentors like Urban Restaurant Group’s executive chef, Tim Kolanko, and Wine Vault's Gregory Chavez.
 I hope Verbena will encourage more chef-focused projects to open in the North Park community and am excited to give back to my hometown and neighborhood.